RomanGorelsky/ITMO_BOT/README.md

-# ITMO_BOT
-Bot realisation with only basic buttons
+Basic bot with only two buttons